Public Transport in Sultanahmet

 After you spend some time at Taksim Square, you can start walking to Galata Tower direction and enjoy Istiklal Avenue.
 There are some neighboring areas to hit like Pera (Tepebasi), famous for its restaurants at the backstreets, Cukurcuma that is famous for its antique shops and Cihangir which is famous for its cafes and art galleries.

-Istanbul Old City named as “Fatih” whereas Other Side is “Beyoglu”
+Old City is “Fatih” whereas Other Side is “Beyoglu”

 How to Go to Karakoy and Galata Tower from Sultanahmet?

 I’ve previously indicated how to go to from Sultanahmet to Taksim Square.
 I’ve also pointed out that you can reach Galata Tower from Istiklal via a long walk.
 However, if you opt to go to Galata Tower directly, there is an easy way.